ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

 * Security server code (**reference data: 2.4**), which is chosen by the security server administrator and which has to be unique across all the security servers belonging to the same X-Road member.
 * Software token’s PIN (**reference data: 2.5**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

+### 3.4 Configuring configuration backup encryption

+It is possible to automatically encrypt security server configuration backups.
+Security server uses The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
+Backups are always signed, but backup encryption is initially turned off.
+To turn encryption on, please override the default configuration in the file `/etc/xroad/conf.d/local.ini`, in the `[proxy]` section (add or edit this section).

+    [proxy]
+    backup-encrypted=true
+    backup-public-key-path=/etc/xroad/backupkeys

+To turn backup encryption on, please change the `backup-encrypted` property value to `true`.
+By default, additional encryption keys are stored in the `/etc/xroad/backupkeys` directory.
+The default directory can be changed by modifying the `backup-public-key-path` property value.

+By default, backups are encrypted using security server's backup encryption key.
+Before turning backup encryption on, it is strongly recommended to copy additional GPG public keys to backup public key folder.
+All these keys are used to encrypt backups so that ANY of these keys can decrypt the backups.
+This is useful both for verifying encrypted backups' consistency and decrypting backups in case security server's backup encryption key gets lost for whatever reason.
+Do not place any other files into backup keys folder, otherwise backing up configuration will fail.

+To externally verify a backup archive's consistency, security server's backup encryption public key has to be exported and imported into external GPG keyring.
+Note that this can be done only after security server has been initialised - the security server backup encryption key is generated during initialisation.

+To export security server's backup encryption public key use the following command:

+    gpg --homedir /etc/xroad/gpghome --armor --output server-public-key.gpg --export AA/GOV/TS1OWNER/TS1

+where `AA/GOV/TS1OWNER/TS1` is the security server id.

+The key can then be moved to an external host and imported to GPG keyring with the following command:

+    gpg --homedir /your_gpg_homedir_here --import server-public-key.gpg

 ## 4 Installation Error handling